Secrets of the I Ching: Background

-Following the release of their debut EP, Human Conflict Number Five, 10,000 Maniacs embarked upon several months of touring independent clubs, including the Eastern seaboard, and achieved a greater following after receiving airplay on college radio.
-The band decided to return to the studio in the spring of 1983.
-Like Human Conflict Number Five before it, Secrets of the I Ching was recorded at State University of New York, Fredonia, and recording commenced the week of March 19, helmed by Albert Garzon, assisted by David Brick.
-Since the band were not students of the university, they were forced to conduct sessions only in the evening.
+Following the release of their debut EP Human Conflict Number Five, 10,000 Maniacs started several months of touring independent clubs and achieved a greater following after receiving airplay on college radio.
+The band returned to the studio in Spring 1983.
+Like Human Conflict Number Five, Secrets of the I Ching was recorded at State University of New York in Fredonia, and recording started the week of March 19, helmed by Albert Garzon, assisted by David Brick.
+Because the people in the band were not students of the university, they conducted sessions only in the evening.
 The album is the first of their recordings with drummer Jerome Augustyniak.

-Like Human Conflict Number Five, the album would bear the band's own fictitious Christian Burial Music imprint but was again manufactured by Mark Records out of Clarence, New York.
-2,000 copies were pressed, once again funded by Dennis Drew's parents, but also aided by Natalie Merchant, Dan Lombardo, Frank Scuettle, Dan Deutsch and Mark Grosso.
-Also like their previous EP, the album was later reissued by Press Records in the US and UK, as well as Normal Records in Germany.
+Like Human Conflict Number Five, the album bore the band's fictitious Christian Burial Music imprint, but was manufactured by Mark Records out of Clarence, New York.
+2,000 copies were pressed, again funded by Dennis Drew's parents, but aided by Natalie Merchant, Dan Lombardo, Frank Scuettle, Dan Deutsch and Mark Grosso.
+Also like their previous EP, the album was reissued by Press Records in the U.S. and UK as well as by Normal Records in Germany.

-In addition to garnering college radio airplay in the U.S., BBC Radio 1 DJ John Peel began playing "My Mother the War" in the UK, which led the band to tour there in 1984.
+In addition to garnering college radio airplay in the U.S., BBC Radio's DJ John Peel began playing "My Mother the War" in the UK, which led the band to tour there in 1984.

 Critical reception

-Trouser Press wrote that the album "begins to bring some needed focus to the band’s warmly eccentric vision by concentrating on the folk-rock elements ... the music ranges from screeching noise layered over a pop hook to almost psychedelic power calypso."
+Trouser Press wrote that the album "begins to bring some needed focus to the band’s warmly eccentric vision by concentrating on the folk-rock elements...the music ranges from screeching noise layered over a pop hook to almost psychedelic power calypso."
 MusicHound Rock: The Essential Album Guide called the album "sonically anemic."
 The Spin Alternative Record Guide wrote that "it's fun to hear [the band] try their chops on the hip genres of the day."

-Robert Christgau of The Village Voice said, "Not only does Natalie inflect the English language as if she grew up speaking some Polynesian tongue, but she writes lyrics to match, lyrics which from the crib sheet I'd adjudge the most sophomoric poetry-of-pretension to hit pop music since lysergic acid was in flower."
-In a 1994 interview with Q magazine, Merchant recalled this line from Christgau, saying, "I'll inform you that I was only 17 years old, so it made a big impression on me – that I'd written the most pretentious lyrics since lysergic acid had been in flower.
+Robert Christgau of The Village Voice wrote "Not only does Natalie inflect the English language as if she grew up speaking some Polynesian tongue, but she writes lyrics to match, lyrics which from the crib sheet I'd adjudge the most sophomoric poetry-of-pretension to hit pop music since lysergic acid was in flower."
+In a 1994 interview with Q magazine, Merchant recalled this line from Christgau, saying "I'll inform you that I was only 17 years old, so it made a big impression on me – that I'd written the most pretentious lyrics since lysergic acid had been in flower.
 I was upset then but now I laugh about it because I've put Robert Christgau in perspective."